-31. ~~33.~~ All public water and wastewater improvements constructed in conjunction with the GDP shall be in conformance with the ~~Municipal Code~~UDC, the City's water and wastewater master plan and technical development standards for such improvements in effect at the time of development application submittal.
+33. All public water and wastewater improvements constructed in conjunction with the GDP shall be in conformance with the Municipal Code, the City's water and wastewater master plan and technical development standards for such improvements in effect at the time of development application submittal.

-~~34.
-Prior to participating in any water or sanitary sewer oversizing agreements, the Applicant shall prepare or update and submit a fiscal/financial analysis report.
-The report shall identify all build out time frames and anticipated oversize costs for water and sewer facilities for each proposed construction phase.
-Each construction phase, with its related build out time frames, facilities and costs, shall be based upon the issuance of the first anticipated certificate of occupancy within the respective construction phase.
-Additional specific contents of the report can be further discussed and identified in a separate meeting between the Applicant and the City prior to submittal of the report.~~ payment-in-lieu of construction of such facilities or a reimbursement for previously constructed facilities which are needed to service the project.
+34. Prior to participating in any water or sanitary sewer oversizing agreements, the Applicant shall prepare or update and submit a fiscal/financial analysis report.
+The report shall identify all build-out time frames and anticipated oversize costs for water and sewer facilities for each proposed construction phase.
+Each construction phase, with its related build-out time frames, facilities and costs, shall be based upon the issuance of the first anticipated certificate of occupancy within the respective construction phase.
+Additional specific contents of the report can be further discussed and identified in a separate meeting between the Applicant and the City prior to submittal of the report.